 The University of California, San Diego and San Diego State University have a Joint Doctoral Program (JDP).

-For questions regarding the SE UCSD JDP contact Graduate Academic Advisor at: se-adm-grads@ucsd.edu.
+For questions regarding the SE SDSU JDP contact Donovan Geiger at: dgeiger@sdsu.edu.

-For questions regarding the SE SDSU JDP contact Donovan Geiger at: dgeiger@sdsu.edu Admission into the SE JDP is processed by SDSU.
+Admission into the SE JDP is processed by SDSU.
 Information about SDSU Admissions can be found here.

 JDP students must complete three quarters of SE 290 to meet graduation requirements, but they do not have to be taken consecutively.
 This must be completed before the Departmental Qualifying Examination (DQE).
 Any exception to this policy must be approved by the Graduate Affairs Committee (GAC) Chair.
-Requests can be sent to se-adm-grads@ucsd.edu.
+Requests can be sent to se-sa-grad@ucsd.edu.